Chart Color Schemes

 Figtree - Keiraville is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Figtree - Keiraville, as per the latest Census evaluation, consisted of 78.9% houses and 21.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasted with Non-Metro NSW's figures of 58.9% houses and 41.1% other dwellings.
-Home ownership in Figtree - Keiraville stood at 39.5%, with the remaining dwellings either mortgaged (35.5%) or rented (24.9%).
+Dwelling structure in Figtree - Keiraville, as per the latest Census, consisted of 78.9% houses and 21.1% other dwellings.
+In comparison, Non-Metro NSW had 58.9% houses and 41.1% other dwellings.
+Home ownership in Figtree - Keiraville stood at 39.5%, with mortgaged dwellings at 35.5% and rented ones at 24.9%.
 The median monthly mortgage repayment was $2,250, higher than Non-Metro NSW's average of $2,189.
-The median weekly rent figure in Figtree - Keiraville was recorded at $410, compared to Non-Metro NSW's $400.
-Nationally, Figtree - Keiraville's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Median weekly rent in Figtree - Keiraville was $410, compared to Non-Metro NSW's $400.
+Nationally, Figtree - Keiraville's mortgage repayments were significantly higher at $2,250 than the Australian average of $1,863, while rents were also higher at $410 compared to the national figure of $375.

 Frequently Asked Questions - Housing